 Both companies offer free bank accounts and free credit cards.
 You don’t pay for any of these products directly and Chime, in particular, emphasizes cost-reductions like waiving most overdraft fees.
 Each company, instead, has its own monetization model.
 Chime makes money by merchant and ATM transaction fees when you use your debit and credit cards, while SoFi has a more comprehensive lending and transaction fee business model that largely resembles that of a traditional bank.

-SoFi offers better interest rates for banking, with users potentially getting up to 2% on their single account if they have their paychecks direct deposited and 1% on this account if they do not.
-Chime users receive no interest on checking and up to 1% interest on savings.
+SoFi offers better interest rates for banking, with users potentially getting up to 4.00% on their single account if they have their paychecks direct deposited and 1.20% on this account if they do not.
+Chime users receive no interest on checking and up to 2.00% interest on savings.
 Similarly, neither company charges fees for their credit cards.
-SoFi has a credit requirement for their card which offers cash back ranging from 1% to 3% depending on how you use the card.
+SoFi has a credit requirement for their card which offers a 2% cash back depending on how you use the card.
 Chime has no credit requirement for their card, allowing customers to use this as a credit-building vehicle although they receive no cash back or rewards points.

 SoFi is a fairly comprehensive online bank with products and a business model that largely resemble a traditional banking institution.
 More established consumers or those who want more sophisticated products, like mortgages and personal lending, might want to consider this company.